-Since Miró’s mother and wife were from Mallorca, he had a close relationship with the island throughout his life so that in 1956, he finally settled at the Son Abrines next to Son Boter where he installed his studio.
+Since Miró’s mother and wife were from Mallorca, he had a close relationship with the island throughout his life so in 1956, he finally settled at the Son Abrines next to Son Boter where he installed his studio.

-In 1992, architect Rafael Moneo designed a museum as well as a seat of the foundation.
+In 1992, architect Rafael Moneo designed a museum as well as a seat for the foundation.
 The institution’s main aim is to support the research of Miró’s work and to inspire and promote further generations of artists.

 The collection consists of 2,500 works by Miró as well as hundreds of objects from the artist’s personal collection.
 The concept is a dynamic art center instead of a classic art gallery.
 Therefore, there are workshops, teaching programs, and courses in different fields of the visual arts.